kodrclub/kodrops/README.md

 ![The dashboard in Grafana](https://github.com/kodrclub/bcdevops-final/blob/master/.readme/monit-grafana.png) _The dashboard in Grafana_

-The Promeheus front-end is exposed at https://prom.&lt?your-domain-name>, the Grafana front-end is exposed at https://graf.&lt?your-domain-name>.
+The Prometheus front-end is exposed at `https://prom.your-domain-name`, the Grafana front-end is exposed at `https://graf.your-domain-name`.
 While this convenient for demo purposes, in a real life situation it probably wouldn't be desirable to do this, and it would be more sensible to access them by using a Kubernetes port forward command such as:

 ```
 kubectl port-forward service/kodrops-xyz-grafana 3000:80 -n monit